 What lessons do the plagues of the past teach us about stopping a future epidemic?
 Curators Vyki Sparkes and Roz Sherris discuss our Disease X exhibition.

-Watch a livestream of fatberg as it sits in store at the Museum of London's permanent collection.
+Watch a livestream of the Whitechapel fatberg as it sits in store at the Museum of London's permanent collection.